hm-green-it-lab/enviroinfo2025/README.md

 This repository contains the raw data collected during the experiments presented in the paper _"Evaluating Performance and Energy Efficiency of RISC-V and x86 Processors for Java Workloads"_.
 Furthermore, it contains the Python scripts to create the Figures about the result data included in the paper.

-The experiments utilize the Renaissance benchmark suite, which includes a variety of workloads designed to evaluate different aspects of Java performance.
+The experiments utilize the Renaissance benchmark suite (https://renaissance.dev/), which includes a variety of workloads designed to evaluate different aspects of Java performance.
 To focus specifically on CPU performance and energy efficiency, we selected the **concurrency** and **functional** benchmark groups.
 Other groups were excluded as they involve workloads that stress additional system resources such as disk or network I/O.

 Descriptions of the benchmarks used in each group are provided in the tables below.